Deploying Uptrace on Kubernetes

 helm repo add uptrace https://charts.uptrace.dev --force-update

-Helm uses values.yaml file to customize the deployment of a Helm chart without modifying the chart's original templates.
-It acts as a central place to define variables that populate placeholders in Helm templates.
+Helm uses values.yaml files to customize chart deployments without modifying the original templates.
+These files act as a central configuration point for defining variables that populate Helm template placeholders.

 shell